-- Select Lock Datasource when creating a new data source to lock it after it's created. - Lock and unlock individual data sources by clicking the padlock icon next to a data source in the table, or in the Data Source Editor dialog. - Set and lock the data model used in the application by selecting a data model in the Project Data Model drop-down and clicking the padlock icon. - Note that business users can copy a locked data source from Project Data Sets to their My Data Sets section, but it remains locked in both sets.
-See the topic Chapter 4, "Managing data sources," on page 27 for more information. - If the project data model is a Data View, use the Allow use of ODM rules based on hierarchical data drop-down to control the usage of IBM Operational Decision Management (ODM) rules that have a hierarchical data model.
+- Select Lock Datasource when creating a new data source to lock it after it's created. - Lock and unlock individual data sources by clicking the padlock icon next to a data source in the table, or in the Data Source Editor dialog. - Set and lock the data model used in the application by selecting a data model in the Project Data Model drop-down and clicking the padlock icon.

+Note that business users can copy a locked data source from Project Data Sets to their My Data Sets section, but it remains locked in both sets.
+See the topic Chapter 3, "Managing data sources," on page 13 for more information.

+- If the project data model is a Data View, use the Allow use of ODM rules based on hierarchical data drop-down to control the usage of IBM Operational Decision Management (ODM) rules that have a hierarchical data model.
 Use of such rules can result in poor performance.
 The following options are available in the drop-down: - Don't allow is recommended for best performance.
 Disallows ODM rules with a complex data structure from being used anywhere in the project.
-An error is displayed if a user selects a complex rule at any point in the application. - On Modeling tab only allows the complex rules to be referenced when building models on the Modeling tab.
-This allows added flexibility, with a performance hit.
-This option only applies to IBM SPSS Modeler Advantage.
+An error is displayed if a user selects a complex rule at any point in the application.